google/WebFundamentals/src/content/en/ilt/pwa/lab-integrating-analytics.md

-<strong>Note:</strong> If the user's browser supports <code>navigator.sendBeacon</code> then 'beacon' can be specified as the transport mechanism.
+Note: If the user's browser supports <code>navigator.sendBeacon</code> then 'beacon' can be specified as the transport mechanism.
 This avoids the need for a hitCallback.
 See the <a href="https://developers.google.com/analytics/devguides/collection/analyticsjs/sending-hits">documentation</a> for more info.